 I’ll admit that this “simple butter cake” kicked my can this week.
 I went into it thinking I’d be able to do it blindfolded, since I consider lamination something of a specialty.
 Five days, two sacks of flour and $40 worth of butter later, my pride was in the ash can, along with sixteen awful kouigns.
 Say what you will about the recipe I finally settled on, it’s been tested!

 Earlier in the week I wrote that I’d be leaving the sugar out of the folding process.
 However rolled-in sugar is one of the defining features of this bread.
 In the end I couldn’t leave it out.
 The kouign amann that resulted didn’t rise as high as the version without the rolled-in sugar, but the result is probably a lot closer to the real thing.
 Here’s how it goes.
+First, assemble your ingredients.
 Combine your flour and yeast in a mixer fitted with a paddle and add the melted butter…

 …and the water.